-George John Halliday b. c 1830 d.
-June 1858 was partner in a firm of publishers in Fleet Street and his wife Mary (Eley) Halliday b. c 1830 d.
-1924 had one son George Eley Halliday.
-Mary was widowed at a young age but continued to live at their home Elm Lodge, Spring Grove, Heston, Middlesex.
+George John Halliday (b. c 1830 d.
+June 1858) was partner in a firm of publishers in Fleet Street.
+He married Mary (Eley) Halliday (b. c 1830 d.
+1924) and they had one son, George Eley Halliday (b.
+5 November 1857 at Heston, Middlesex; d.
+June 1922, Cardiff.)
+Mary was widowed at a young age but continued to live at their home Elm Lodge, Spring Grove, Isleworth, Heston, Middlesex.

-Their only child was George Eley Halliday b.
-5 November 1857 Heston, Middlesex d.
-June 1922 Cardiff.
-He went to Uppingham School and trained as an architect in London.
+George Eley Halliday, an only child, went to Uppingham School and trained as an architect in London.
 He was working in Cardiff on the restoration of Llandaff Cathedral and other churches in that part of Wales when he married.
 He was appointed Ecclesiastical Surveyor of Llandaff in 1893.
 George was a keen water colourist and frequent exhibitor in the architectural section of The Royal Academy.
 He was also author of ‘Llandaff Church Plate’, still highly regarded today and wrote many papers on archaeology.
 George Eley Halliday married Elizabeth Jane Cain.
 The marriage was registered 1880 in The Strand.
 George Eley would have been 23 years old and Elizabeth Jane 18 years.

-Elizabeth Jane Cain b.
+Elizabeth Jane Cain (b.
 11 May 1862 Bermondsey, Surrey d.
-16 April 1941 Weston Super Mare.
-Elizabeth Jane was brought up in Sydenham, one of six children and the youngest daughter of Edward John Cain b.
+16 April 1941 Weston Super Mare) was brought up in Sydenham, one of six children and the youngest daughter of Edward John Cain (b.
 1822 d.
-1884 and Ann Sawney b.1822 d.
+1884) and Ann Sawney (b.1822 d.
 1912).
-One of Elizabeth Jane's brothers Henry Frederic Cain was a solicitor and lived at Adelaide Crescent, Hove, Sussex.
-When her daughter Vera, and her family lived in Worthing my mother Elizabeth remembers visiting him frequently with her Granny.
+One of Elizabeth Jane's brothers Henry Frederic Cain was a solicitor who lived at 2 Adelaide Crescent, Hove, Sussex.
+When her daughter Vera, and her family lived in Worthing my mother Elizabeth, Vera's daughter, remembers visiting him frequently with her Granny.
 He had a rather grand house and Indian servants.
 After Elizabeth Jane was widowed she lived at The Warwick Club, 101 St Georges Square, London SW1.
-At the beginning of the war she moved out of London to be near her daughter first to Middleton, Sussex and then Weston super Mare.
+At the beginning of the war she moved out of London to be near her daughter Vera; first to Middleton, Sussex and then Weston super Mare.

 George Eley and Elizabeth Jane lived at The Hermitage, Fairwater Road, Llandaff and had three daughters all born in Cardiff.
 They were;

-Mary Halliday the eldest daughter went to live with her paternal grandmother Mary Eley Halliday in Heston, Middlesex at a young age.
-Possibly around the time that Marjorie was born.
+Mary Halliday the eldest daughter, went to live with her paternal grandmother Mary Eley Halliday in Heston, Middlesex at a young age - possibly around the time that Marjorie was born.
 No one seems to have known the reason why, even her sisters, in their life time, did not seem to know.
 Family have speculated that she went to keep her widowed grandmother company.
 Young Mary would have had lots of attention from Mary's sisters.
 She may have started school there and been happy.
 Elizabeth Jane being a young mother may have been unwell and unable to cope.
 It was not uncommon in those days for Granny to bring up one of the children.
 We may never know.
 Looking at the Census Records 1891 Mary was living with her grandmother and she was still there in the Census in 1901.
 We have few details of Mary's life after her marriage in 1905 but we have recently made contact with two of her great grand-daughters; Sue Dobson grand-daughter of Marjorie Hayes who lives in S. Africa near Johannesburg, and Anja Williams grand-daughter of Joan Phyllis Hayes now living in Bideford, Devon.
 Sue and Anja have very kindly sent us pictures of Mary Hayes née Halliday and her family.

-Mary Halliday was just short of 25 years old when she married the 37 year old Thomas William Patrick Hayes on 23 November 1905 in Brentford, Middlesex.
+MMary Halliday was just short of 25 years old when she married the 37 year old Thomas William Patrick Hayes on 23 November 1905 in Brentford, Middlesex.
 Both her parents were at the wedding and her sister Marjorie was one of her bridesmaids.
 Thomas Hayes was a medical Doctor who had been in the Seige of Mafeking during the Anglo Boer War.
-Thomas took Mary, whom he called Molly, back to Mafeking S. Africa where he and his older half brother were army doctors, even after the war.
+Thomas took Mary, whom he called Molly, back to Mafeking in S. Africa where he and his older half brother were army doctors, even after the war.
 Mary and Thomas had four children whilst they lived in Mafeking.

 Marjorie Halliday was nine years older than her sister Vera.
 They were brought up together at The Hermitage and went to Howells School in Llandaff.
-During the war she was a voluntary nurse in Exeter, possibly after being a nun for a short while.
+During the war she was a voluntary nurse in Exeter (possibly after being a nun for a short while).
 From 1915 until 1919 she served with VAD (Voluntary Aid Detachment) in places all over the UK as well as Malta and probably France.
 She met and married Eulampe Rybalka who called himself a ‘White Russian’ and who had sought refuge in France after the Bolshevik Revolution.
-Whether he was a Russian living in Ukraine or a Ukrainian is not clear.
+Whether he was a Russian living in Ukraine or a Ukrainian is not currently clear.

-They lived in Juan Les Pins in the South of France for the rest of their lives.
-They had one son Georges b circa 1920.
-Georges married a lady called Franca and they had one daughter Monique b circa 1951.
+They lived near Juan Les Pins in the South of France for the rest of their lives.
+They had one son Georges b circa 1927.
+Georges married a lady called Franca and they had one daughter Monique b. circa 1951.
 Georges and Franca separated and later divorced which caused Marjorie great distress.
-Monique married Silvano circa 1970, we think they may have moved to live in Italy.
+Monique married Silvano circa 1970.
+We think they may have moved to live in Italy.

 © 2020 Sally Linklater Custos Rotulorum.